 Miss Señorita

-If your students have ants in their pants and you want an activity where they can get up, but have a purpose and reinforce Spanish - this is the activity for you!
-There is also a digital version if your classroom is currently virtual or if your students are 1:1 with devices 😄 Oh, and it can be used with just about any grammar or vocabulary topic.
-So it's an easy activity that you can use over and over again for each unit.
+If your students have ants in their pants and you want a review activity where they can get up, but have a purpose and reinforce Spanish - this is the Spanish review game for you!
+The best part is that this fun activity can be used with just about any grammar or vocabulary topic. 😜 So it's a low-prep, easy activity that you can use over and over again for each unit.
 Yaaaasssssss. ...

 I inherited a class set of student white boards (about the size of a piece of paper) in my first teaching position and it was The 👏 Best 👏 Thing 👏 Ever 👏. ...